Martha Rendell: Investigation and trial

 Neighbours went to the police, and Inspector Harry Mann conducted inquiries.
 Mann heard repeated references to the children having their throats painted, and Rendell's apparent indifference to their pain.
-One neighbor claimed he often peeked in the windows to see Rendell standing in front of a screaming victim, rocking back and forth as if in ecstasy.
-Some also claimed to have witnessed her masturbating.
+One neighbour claimed he often peeked in the windows to see Rendell standing in front of a screaming victim, rocking back and forth as if in ecstasy.
 Mann located George, who claimed that he had run away because his stepmother had killed his siblings and was trying to poison him with spirits of salts (i.e. hydrochloric acid).
 The inquiry was hampered by the period of time that had elapsed since the deaths, and because doctors could not say what effect swabbing with spirits of salts would have.
 Suspicions were further aroused when it was shown that Rendell had purchased large quantities of spirits of salts during the period of the children's illnesses, but none since the last death.
 Armed with this information, the detectives obtained permission to exhume the bodies and this was done on 3 July 1909.
 Police exhumed the bodies of the three children; diluted hydrochloric acid was found on the throat tissue.

+The trial against Rendell and Morris on a charge of wilful murder commenced in the Supreme Court of Western Australia on 7 September 1909 before Mr Justice McMillan and a jury.
+Neither accused called evidence in their defence.

-Rendell and Thomas Morris were both charged with murder, the former being sentenced to death by hanging.
-Rendell protested her innocence, maintaining that she was treating the children for diphtheria.
-Although Thomas Morris was also charged with the murders, he was acquitted; it was believed that while he had purchased spirits of salts, he had not been aware of what Martha was doing until after the children's deaths.
+On 14 September 1909, Rendell was found guilty by the jury and sentenced to death by hanging.
+Thomas Morris was acquitted, as it was believed that while he had purchased spirits of salts, he was not aware of what Martha was doing until after the children's deaths.
 The jury had wanted to find him guilty of being an accessory after the fact, but this was not allowed.

 Execution

 Rendell's crimes aroused considerable public outrage at the time; the press portrayed her as a "scarlet woman" and "wicked stepmother".
-Rendell herself proclaimed her innocence.
-She was hanged at Fremantle Prison on 6 October 1909.
-She is buried at Fremantle Cemetery, in the same grave where serial killer Eric Edgar Cooke was interred more than half a century later.
-Martha Rendell was the last woman executed in Western Australia.
+Rendell vainly proclaimed her innocence, claiming that she was treating the children for diphtheria.
+She was hanged at Fremantle Prison at 8 am on 6 October 1909.
+The execution was witnessed by 25 people, the largest number of witnesses for an execution at Fremantle, despite the Sheriff barring press attendance.
+She is buried at Fremantle Cemetery.
+Martha Rendell was the third and last woman executed in Western Australia.

 An illusion appears on one of the prison windows which can only be seen on the outside of the window; when inside the church looking out the glass is smooth and even, with no unusual shape or texture.
 An example of pareidolia, urban legend has it that this illusion is the portrait of Rendell, who watches over the prison.

-In popular culture

-The crimes of Martha Rendell were featured in an episode of the true crime TV series Deadly Women entitled "Pleasure From Pain" Season 5, Episode 14.